vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 576 Hans T. Bakker & Peter C. Bisschop

 The full length of the architrave must have measured about 4 metres, but the southern-most panel has broken off at one-third and the concluding sculpture of a garland bearer is missing at that end (Plates 141–142; cf. Plate 115).
-The whole architrave consisted, in our reconstruction, of two garland bearers on either end and six panels in between.
-The middle of the architrave must have been between the third and the fourth panel, which we deduce from the turn of the torsion in between the third and fourth panels in the garland at the bottom of the crossbar.
+The whole architrave consisted, in our reconstruction, of two garland bearers on either end and six panels in betweeṇThe middle of the architrave must have been between the third and the fourth panel, which we deduce from the turn of the torsion in between the third and fourth panels in the garland at the bottom of the crossbar.
 The height of the architrave is 65 cm, its width 38 cm.
 The architrave is broken at two places: in the first panel at the northern end and in the middle, between the third and fourth panels.
 19

 The iconography of the eastern face of the architrave, seen by visitors when they entered the temple complex, has been discussed in Bakker 2004c, 131– 34, in particular its panel at the northern end, which, it was argued (above, p.
 525), contained a Daks.in. ām¯urti.
 The latter interpretation still stands, but the person who is instructed in this m¯urti has to be reconsidered.